Anastasia4sik/Cats/README.md

 # Cats
 <h1>The Walchen lake</h1>
 <p>
 Do you like cats?
-Let's enjoy them together!
+I present you a site about the cutest cats that is made using the most modern technologies.
+Enjoy it!
 </p>

 [DEMO LINK](https://anastasia4sik.github.io/Cats/)